ivanjdunn/flight-scanner/README.md

 * Identify flight schedules matching the day-of-interest
 * Parse schedule response into POGO's
 * Build a List of AvailableFlight objects that contain route and schedule information
+* Implement Unit tests for Step 3

 4. Pass the List of Available Flights to the Flight-Selector-Service
+* Identify Direct flight
+* Create a List of Indirect-Flight objects that hold Leg1 and Leg2 flight details
 * Identify flights that are within the Customers time boundaries
 * generate JSON response
 * Render JSON response
+* Implement Unit tests for Step 4

 # Running Tests
 ./gradlew check